CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 <!-- The important keyword here is chronological order.
 If we follow it, we should somehow get a feeling of how Vocaloid history goes. -->

-Of course things can not be that simple by just listening songs.
-So if possible, when you listen a song and you like it, try to search about the Vocaloid Producer who made that song, or the wiki about that song, or any interesting story behind that song.
+Also, when you listen a song and you like it, try to search about the Vocaloid Producer who made that song, or the wiki about that song, or any interesting story behind that song.
 We hope that by searching these information, we can **gather pieces of information and slowly build up the whole picture of Vocaloid history**.

 {{< admonition type=tip title="Some helpful resources" open=false >}}
 Here are some wiki that might be helpful for you to search any event happened in Vocaloid history, or any information about a particular song: